jenskeiner/lintr/docs/project_plan.md

    - Place shared fixtures in `conftest.py` to make them available across test modules
    - Provide both flexible (parameterizable) and convenient (default) fixtures to suit different test needs
    - Use type-safe configuration through pydantic validation in fixtures

+### CLI Implementation
+1. When implementing a Python CLI tool, create both a dedicated CLI module and a simple `__main__.py` entry point.
+The CLI module should contain all the actual implementation, while `__main__.py` just imports and calls the main function.
+This separation allows the tool to be run both as `python -m package` and as a direct script.

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.